hungovercoders-blog/datagriff/docs/_posts/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis.md

 7. **Automate Testing against Mock API** - Quickly test all the endpoints of your mock.
 This might be overkill as the method of testing is based on the contract, which is what the mock is... but I used [schemathesis](https://schemathesis.readthedocs.io/en/stable/){:target="\_blank"} to perform automatically generated tests against the mock very quickly.

 Whilst researching this blog post I came across this [excellent video on contract first development](https://www.youtube.com/watch?v=Z-_2vuSfl88){:target="\_blank"} by [Andrey Fadeev](https://www.youtube.com/@andrey.fadeev){:target="\_blank"} that pretty much summarised where my thoughts were at.
 I highly recommend giving this a watch as he also covers the automation of changelogs which I have not covered here.

+so really I should have an 8th step...

+- **Automation of Change Logs** - Automate the generation of change logs from the contract.
+I've not covered in this blog but I imagine I need to look into tools like [oasdiff](https://www.oasdiff.com/) that can fit this need.

 ## Requirements